signalfx/Metrics.NET.SignalFx/README.md

 Next you need to add a <signalFxReporter> stanza
 You must specify the following attributes:
- - apiToken - Your SignalFx token
+ - apiToken - Your SignalFx Organization Token

 The following attributes are optional
  - sourceDimension - What the name of the "source" dimension is.
 (If just a sourceType is specified and it is not 'none' then the default value for this is sf_source)